MoLI0914/sentiment-analysis/README.md

 # sentiment-analysis

-This is the final project for NLP which should be subited before april 24th 2021.
+This is the final project for NLP which should be subited before April 24th 2021.

 Mo LI and Zhonghao LI both participated into this project.